mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

             Fast ray intersection

-            Efficiently test whether the shape is intersected by the given ray, and cache preliminary information about the intersection if that is the case.
+            Efficiently test whether the shape is intersected by the given ray, and return preliminary information about the intersection if that is the case.

             If the intersection is deemed relevant (e.g. the closest to the ray